ZiChao111/FTI4CIR/README.md

     --dataset='cirr' \
     --save-path='' \
     --model-path="" \
-    --CIRR-path="" \
-    --CIRCO-path="" \
 ```

 ```
-    --dataset <str>                 Dataset to use, options: ['cirr', 'circo'] --CIRR-path <str>               Path to the CIRR dataset root folder --CIRCO-path <str>              Path to the CIRCO dataset root folder --model-path <str>              Path of the pre-trained model --save-path <str>               Path to save the predictions file
+    --dataset <str>                 Dataset to use, options: ['fashioniq', 'cirr', 'circo'] --model-path <str>              Path of the pre-trained model --save-path <str>               Path to save the predictions file
 ```